 What Quick Team Building Activities Work During Work Meetings?

-The best team building activities for meetings take 5 minutes or less and replace the awkward small talk that already happens at the start.
-Instead of 'let's wait for everyone to join,' you run a quick question round, a 60-second challenge, or a rapid poll.
-These micro-activities work because they don't compete with the meeting — they enhance the first 5 minutes that were going to be wasted anyway.
-The key rule: the activity must end before anyone feels like it's cutting into real work time.
-Five minutes is the ceiling.
+The best meeting team building takes 5 minutes or less and replaces the awkward small talk that already happens at the start.
+Run a quick question round, a 60-second challenge, or a rapid poll instead of 'let's wait for everyone.'
+These micro-activities don't compete with the meeting — they use the first 5 minutes that would have been wasted anyway.
 Three minutes is ideal.
+Five is the ceiling.

 In this playbook